thanhnguyen-aws/verify-rust-std/doc/src/challenges/0020-str-pattern-pt1.md

 ### Context

-A majority portion in str library functions take a `Pattern` (https://doc.rust-lang.org/std/str/pattern/trait.Pattern.html) as input.
+A majority portion in str library functions are generic over the `Pattern` trait (https://doc.rust-lang.org/std/str/pattern/trait.Pattern.html).
 The functions which take Pattern as input turn the input str into a kind of `Searcher` (https://doc.rust-lang.org/std/str/pattern/trait.Searcher.html)  which iterates over positions where the Pattern match, then perform their desired operations (split, find, ...).
 Those functions are implemented in (library/core/src/str/mod.rs), but the core of them is the searching algorithms which are implemented in (library/core/src/str/pattern.rs).